What Does It Mean to Be Ready?

 The military’s ability to build, increase, and sustain readiness always comes back to its people.
 Readiness depends on having the right people with the right competencies and experience in the right places at the right time.
 SAP offers an integrated talent management solution that focuses on recruitment, onboarding, performance, goal setting, and development.
 It feeds off a common “competency data pipeline,” so that decision makers can tie dashboard insights to an overall state of readiness.
 For example, comparing expected with actual competency ratings, they can discover competency gaps across the entire organization.
 Or they can use Workforce Analytics to correlate competency data with retention and better understand their training or recruitment needs.

-View Our Webinar learn more about how SAP NS2 can support Cloud-Enabled Software Development and help your team meet agency success.
+Contact us today to learn more about how SAP NS2 can support Cloud-Enabled Software Development and help your team meet agency success.